Peaceful massage studio in Milwaukee featuring warm lighting, natural decor, and a soft green massage table for therapeutic bodywork sessions.

 My Background

 My education didn’t stop at textbooks.
 Much of what I know comes from my own lived experience.
 I've dealt with chronic pain, hypermobility, TMJ dysfunction, and athletic injuries that forced me to rethink how I moved and cared for my body.
-I know what it’s like to feel trapped in discomfort, to search everywhere for answers, and to be told “everything looks fine” while your body keeps shouting otherwise.
+I know what it’s like to feel trapped in discomfort, to search everywhere for answers, and to live in a body that isn’t cooperating.

 Over the years, I’ve worked with somatic experiencing therapy, yoga, and other body-based approaches to healing.
 Those experiences completely reshaped my understanding of pain.
-I learned that the body holds memories, grief, and stress just as much as it holds muscles and joints.
-Release often requires more than physical pressure, it requires a sense of true safety and embodiement.
+I learned that the body holds stress, history, and protective patterns just as much as it holds muscles and joints.
+Release often requires more than physical pressure, it requires a sense of safety and being fully in your body.

 Those lessons are why I do what I do now.
-They taught me that true healing doesn’t come from a single technique or modality; it comes from curiosity, compassion, and the willingness to meet the body where it is that day.
+They taught me that meaningful change doesn’t come from a single technique or modality; it comes from curiosity, compassion, and the willingness to meet the body where it is that day.

-My approach blends the analytical mind of a scientist with the intuition and empathy of someone who’s been there.
-Whether I’m working with a client recovering from injury, managing hypermobility, or navigating pain that doesn’t fit neatly into a diagnosis, I bring both a systems-level understanding of the body and a deep respect for the human experience inside it.
+My work blends the analytical mind of a scientist with the empathy of someone who’s lived through pain.
+Whether you’re navigating injury, hypermobility, or patterns that don’t fit a simple diagnosis, I bring both precision and deep respect for your experience.

 Portrait of massage therapist Sage sitting